auto94/HyperX-Cloud-2-Battery-Monitor/README.md

 # HyperX Cloud II Wireless Headset Battery Monitor for Windows(x64)

 The aim of the project is simple, to create a somewhat customizable battery monitor for the Cloud II wireless headset.
 The main feature of the app is a system tray icon displaying the current battery percentage.

+## Supported headsets

+**Kingston HyperX Cloud II Wireless**
+**HP HyperX Cloud II Wireless**
+**HP HyperX Cloud II Core Wireless**

+If you would like a different Cloud Wireless headset supported, feel free to create an issue here on Github but beware that I will ask you for assistance (eg. Wireshark USB traffic recordings).

+## How to install

+You can download [release v1.4 here](https://github.com/auto94/HyperX-Cloud-2-Battery-Monitor/releases/download/Release_v1.4/Cloud2BatteryMonitor_v1.4.zip) or select the latest release on the right side of this Github repository and download the zip.
+After the download is complete, extract the zip and run "Cloud2BatteryMonitorUI.exe".

+No installation is necessary.

 ## About the app